AlanChanthaboune/Covid-Pipeline-Sample/README.md

 While you are not asked to save the data file(s) to an actual cloud storage bucket or copy it from a cloud storage bucket into your database - you are encouraged to do so!
 Bonus points if you are able to connect and copy the data into a cloud-native relational database too (Snowflake, Redshift, AWS RDS, etc.).
 Feel free to use any cloud provider you wish and any relational database systems you’d like.

-Have fun and don't be afraid to show off or go above and beyond!
-If you have any questions, feel free to reach out to the hiring manager.

 ## CodeSubmit